See workshop outcomes that build from the ideas expressed in this synthesis.

 - build scientific literacy, leadership, and problem-solving skills, thereby increasing the opportunities for employment and creating flexibility in careers;

-- provide internships, service learning, project-based learing, and practical experiences;
+- provide internships, service learning, project-based learning, and practical experiences;

 - engage faculty with intersecting interests and passions from across the university, building a multi-disciplinary community with strong institutional voices and influence beyond the educational program;